 Benjamin Dagley, charged with assaulting MSNBC reporter, arrested by U.S. Marshals

 GULFPORT, Miss.
-(WLBT) - A man who made national news after confronting an MSNBC reporter in Mississippi earlier this week has been arrested by the U.S. Marshals.
+(WLBT/Gray News) - A man who made national news after confronting an MSNBC reporter in Mississippi earlier this week has been arrested by U.S. Marshals.

 He is also currently on probation for a previous charge in Ohio.